 - MiDNRReservations.com/Store (annual only with a 2-3 week processing time).

 - Michigan state parks and recreation areas (annual, daily, towed vehicle and commercial).

-- Most DNR customer service centers, (annual only) except Baraga, Bay City, and Marquette.
+- Most DNR customer service centers, (annual only) except Baraga and Bay City.
 Cash and checks only.
 No credit or debit cards.